A beagle puppy scratching its neck

 2. Flea Larvae: The larvae, which hatch from the egg, are 1.5 to 5 mm in length.
 They remain in the larval stage for 5 to 15 days before spinning into a cocoon and pupating.

-3. Flea Pupae: The pupae remain in cocoons they sense a host nearby.
-Because they don’t emerge until stimulated and they sense a host nearby.
+3. Flea Pupae: The pupae remain in cocoons until they sense a host nearby.
 Because they don’t emerge until stimulated, fleas can remain in this stage for a few days to several months.

 Two Paragraphs